samuraictf/gatekeeper/got_nobind/README.md

 # got_nobind

 Does the exact opposite of `LD_BIND_NOW`.
-This prevents the GOT entries from ever being updated, so they cannot be used as leaks.

-They can still be overwritten.
+This prevents the GOT resolver from updating entries, so they cannot leak library addresses.
+Applications may still overwrite the entries directly.

 # example